Koszul complexes and spectra of projective hypersurfaces with isolated singularities

-By Corollaries~2 and 3 together with (0.3), this is essentially equivalent to the equalities in (2.4.1).
-In fact, it seems rather easy to deduce (2.5.1) from (2.4.1).
+\nin By Corollaries~2 and 3 together with (3{3}) in the introduction, this is essentially equivalent to the equalities in (2.4.1{2.4.1}).
+Indeed, it seems rather easy to deduce (2.5.1{2.5.1}) from (2.4.1{2.4.1}).
 For the converse some calculation seems to be needed.
-(The details are left to the reader.) \ms In case $n_1=2$, we can calculate $\mu'_{(1),k}$, $\mu''_{(1),k}$, $\nu_{(1),k}$ for $f_1$ by Lemma~(2.3), and get the following. \ms\nin {\bf Proposition~2.6.} {\it Assume $f=f_1+f_2$ as in Proposition~$(2.2)$ with $n_1=2$.
+(The details are left to the reader.) \ms In case $n_1=2$, we can calculate $\mu'_{(1),k}$, $\mu''_{(1),k}$, $\nu_{(1),k}$ for $f_1$ by Lemma~L2.3{2.3}, and get the following. \htt{P2.6}{}\msn {\bf Proposition~2.6.} {\it Assume $f=f_1+f_2$ as in Proposition~$(P2.2{2.2})$ with $n_1=2$.
 Let $r$ be the number of the irreducible components of $f_1^{-1}(0)\subset\C^2$.
-Then, under the assumption of Proposition~$(2.2)$, we have
+Then, under the assumption of Proposition~$(P2.2{2.2})$, we have